The frame "Anchors" contains a table with the list of anchors. Adding anchors is performed in the "New anchors" dialog window.

 The anchor head (starting point) is automatically connected to the terrain, an arbitrary interface, or opening (tunnel lining).
 The anchor head is then automatically positioned into the intersection of the anchor line determined by the input points and the selected line.
 The anchor can also be introduced directly by specifying coordinates of the two endpoints.

-Anchors as stabilizing or reinforcing elements are represented by elastic tensile-compressive bar element with constant normal stiffness.
+In the subsequent stages the anchor is represented by prestressed elastic tensile-compressive bar element with constant normal stiffness.
 The maximum allowable tensile force the element can sustain controls tensile failure of the anchor.
 The bar element is anchored into the soil only at its starting and endpoints.
 No mutual interaction between the soil and the anchor along the anchor length is considered.

 Anchors are defined by their starting and end points and by their stiffness.
 The program automatically links the anchor element degrees of freedom to the actual degrees of freedom of the predefined finite element mesh.
 Therefore, the anchor can be introduced anywhere in the structure.